MateoNitro550/MateoNitro550.github.io/_posts/_en/2024-12-02-Monitors-Hack-The-Box.md

 ![59](https://raw.githubusercontent.com/MateoNitro550/MateoNitro550.github.io/main/assets/2024-10-21-Monitors-Hack-The-Box/59.png){:class="blog-image" onclick="expandImage(this)"}

-Before sending this second _payload_, we will set our machine to listen using `Netcat` to receive the reverse shell:
+Before sending this second _payload_, we will set our machine to listen using `Netcat` to receive the _reverse shell_:

 ```
 nc -nlvp 443